AdobeDocs/document-services/src/pages/home/why-document.md

 ### Invent new document experiences

-- Unlock productivity through APIs and integrations
+- Unlock productivity through APIs and integrations.

-- Use Microsoft Power Automate connectors to build without code
+- Use Microsoft Power Automate connectors to build without code.

-- Leverage integrations with AEM, Adobe Analytics, and Adobe Sign
+- Leverage integrations with AEM, Adobe Analytics, and Adobe Sign.